 Compile a list of actions (goals) you can pursue to fulfill your needs and values.
 It is crucial that you not just mull these goals over in your mind; you need to actually write them down.
 Many people under-estimate the importance and power of creating written goals.
 When you put them down on paper (or a computer screen) you are forced to think about them more deeply and in a much more specific way.
 Just like you can't hit a target unless you can see it, you can't achieve a goal unless you have spelled out very clearly and precisely what the goal is.
 Vague goals don't work.
 Specific goals do.

 Almost any goal can be broken down into smaller, more manageable steps.
-Do this for each of your goals and make sure you write there subgoals down as well.
+Do this for each of your goals and make sure you write these sub-goals down as well.

 4) Prioritize Your Goals